 I am not rich, nor do I have $100,000 saved, I have simply realised that you can make money anywhere in the world, and I am going to take advantage of this.

-So what is the magic method to making money while travelling?
+So what is the magic method for making money while travelling?
 The truth is, it isn’t magic at all.

-Here are 10 simple ways to make money while travelling the world.
+Here are 10 simple ways to earn money while travelling the world.

 I’m an advocate for working holidays, having done 2 already (and more to come).